 Let’s start with some basics.
 PMI® has defined five process groups in Project Management.
 Rita’s Process Chart is our interpretation of those groups and the associated actions that result in unique outputs attributed to each process.

-WHAT YOU NEED TO MEMORIZE
+NEED TO MEMORIZE

 - Five process groups